Summoned-Archfiend/Understanding-Node/chapters/4_engines.md

 Just to really cement this in your mind, we can also simulate this using `JavaScript` itself, it is often a pattern used.
 Go ahead and run the script provided in `scripts/accumulator`, logging to `bytecode` to the console.
 Take a look at the `bytecode`, notice that this is doing exactly the same as the function previously.
 Notice, the interaction within the `accumulator` as to how the value changes, and understand that this is what occurs inside of your `APU` when the processor runs this `Machine code`.

+### Register Machines

+Right, now that we know what an `accumulator` is we can head back to our original discussion `Register Machines`.

 <pre>
 <code>